cludwell/spokeswheel/DEVLOG.md

 Lesson: Leave assignment of connections until the end

 🔲 Backend Routes
---🔲User CRUD and forms C✅R✅D✅
+--🔲User CRUD and forms C✅R✅U🔲D✅
---🔲Booking CRUD and forms C✅R✅
+--🔲Booking CRUD and forms C✅R✅U🔲D🔲
---🔲Conference CRUD and forms
+--🔲Conference CRUD and forms => would be for the admin, not a high priority

 ✅ Copy and paste Next/Auth functionality
 ✅ Tested and working